 Air layering answers the question, “How do I propagate from a large stem or branch?” by forcing the stem to produce roots at the cut area.

-You can air layer almost any plant, but it’s particularly suitable to plants that are hard to propagate via cuttings, and take a while to grow from seed.
+Almost any plant will work, but the method is particularly suitable to plants that are hard to propagate via cuttings, and take a while to grow from seed.

-Here’s a non-extensive list of plants that are good to air layer:
+Here’s a non-extensive list of plants to try this technique on: